 The Sustainable Travel Certifications And Badges To Know

 Need a little help finding an eco-friendly holiday?
-Sustainable tourism is evolving at a rapid pace, but with so much greenwashing to navigate (the term actually originates from a hotel practice to cut costs while selling an eco-dream), how do you distinguish between the good and the bad?
+Sustainable tourism is evolving at a rapid pace, but with so much greenwashing to navigate, how do you distinguish between the good and the bad?
+Greenwashing is so prevalent in the travel industry because it actually originated here, first used in a 1986 essay by New York environmentalist Jay Westerveld, who critiqued the common hotel practice of disguising cost cutting as an eco-dream (i.e. promoting the reuse of towels to ‘save the environment‘).
 We interviewed Henry Comyn, managing director at B Corp certified travel company Joro Experiences to find out where to start when it comes to travel certifications and badges…

 Sustainable Travel Certifications And Badges: Where To Start